 Hearing aids.
-These can help treat hearing impairments from the disease.
+These can help treat hearing impairments caused by the disease.

-Vertigo is one of the main symptoms of M?ni?re disease.
-It can cause falls, trouble driving, or prevent other normal activities of daily living.
+Vertigo is one of the main symptoms of Ménière disease.
+It can cause falls or trouble driving, or prevent other normal activities of daily living.
 Lasting (permanent) hearing loss may also happen.
 These problems can cause depression and anxiety.
 It may be hard to work or interact with your family and friends.